 As a kid, I used fish bowls and jars for containers and gathered Princess Pine and mosses from the woods along with cuttings from my father’s greenhouse.
 It’s time to up my terrarium game.
 I bought containers and plants this go-round.

-In five words: A terrarium is a miniature garden.
+In five words: terrariums are miniature, indoor gardens.
 Be creative and enjoy the process!

 There are many to choose from in regards to size, shape, trim color, style, open container or closed container, and price.
 Just make sure it’s a glass container as you want to see your beautiful terrarium.